Mahmoud v. Taylor: Supreme Court

 The petitioners subsequently appealed to the Supreme Court, which in January 2025 agreed to hear the case.

 The Supreme Court heard oral arguments on April 22, 2025.
 Court observers said the conservative majority seemed ready to back the parents and require schools to provide opt-outs to protect religious freedom, while the liberal justices raised questions of how far such opt-outs would extend if the court ruled in the parents' favor.

-On June 27, 2025, in a 6-3 decision, the Court sided with the parents, stating that the government burdens parents' religious exercise when it requires their children to participate in instruction that violates the families' religious beliefs.
+On June 27, 2025, in a 6–3 decision, the Court sided with the parents, stating that the government burdens parents' religious exercise when it requires their children to participate in instruction that violates the families' religious beliefs.
+The majority opinion, written by Justice Samuel Alito, rejected the school board's claim that book readings were mere exposure to a "viewpoint about same-sex marriage and gender" but the evidence "encouraged teachers to reinforce this viewpoint and to reprimand any children who disagree."

 The Court declined to limit Yoder to its facts.
 The theory that Yoder was a "hybrid case" is considered by dissenting justice Sonia Sotomayor however the majority does not decide that question.
 Instead, the Court emphasizes that strict scrutiny applies whenever religious exercise is burdened by the state's interest in compulsory education:

 We need not consider whether the case before us qualifies as such a "hybrid rights" case.
 Rather, it is sufficient to note that the burden imposed here is of the exact same character as that in Yoder.
 That is enough to conclude that here, as in Yoder, strict scrutiny is appropriate regardless of whether the policy is neutral and generally applicable.

 The Court held that under Fulton v.
 Philadelphia the school board policy could not survive strict scrutiny analysis because opt outs were allowed for non-religious classroom activities.

 Dissent

 Sotomayor wrote, "This Court has made clear that mere exposure to objectionable ideas does not give rise to a free exercise claim (...)
-Simply being exposed to beliefs contrary to your own does not “prohibi[t]” the “free exercise” of your religion (...) countless interactions that occur every day in public schools might expose children to messages that conflict with a parent’s religious beliefs.
+Simply being exposed to beliefs contrary to your own does not "prohibi[t]" the "free exercise" of your religion (...) countless interactions that occur every day in public schools might expose children to messages that conflict with a parent's religious beliefs.
 If that is sufficient to trigger strict scrutiny, then little is not."